 Scientists at Mount Desert Island (MDI) Biological Laboratory have succeeded in identifying genetic mechanisms of aging, with the discoveries potentially capable of leading to new drugs for promoting longevity.

 For many years, researchers have been on a quest for therapies that can increase healthy lifespan in humans.
-Research into ways to promote longevity kicked into high gear following the finding in the 1990s that a single gene mutation in worm led to a dramatic increase in its lifespan.
+Research into ways to promote longevity kicked into high gear following the finding in the 1990s that a single gene mutation in a worm led to a dramatic increase in its lifespan.

 Read Also: The Latest On The Underlying Physiology of Aging